arun1125/arun1125.github.io/_posts/2022-01-24-Migrating local MongoDB to AWS.md

 ### Difference between DocumentDB and DynamoDB

 DynamoDB is Serverless where as DocumentDB is not.
 In terms of dollar value (which is what we all care about at the end of the day).
-DyanmoDB is pay per use/as you use resources and DocumentDB is pay hourly
+DyanmoDB is pay per use/as you use resources and DocumentDB is pay hourly.

-As I was writing this blog post one day of hosting on documentDB cost me $9 usd!
-I definitely tore down the instance and am currently in the process of moving to dynamoDB but knowing how to set up both noSQL databases will probably help you get more familiar with the entire ecosystem.
+Also querying the databases are different - docDB can be intereacted with the mongodb driver where as dynamoDB has it's own api.

 ## Setting up Document DB